I Don’t Want to Hate My Body Anymore

 On my sixth episode of diabetic ketoacidosis I was forced to go to the ICU.
 I found myself there after being unable to eat for four days, severe vomiting and dry-heaving, excessive alcohol consumption and an absence of insulin for six and a half days.
 This was the moment I found myself on the very thin line of life and death.
 I was terrified, I was weak and I was alone.
 Six days under intensive care, I realized something had to change; I needed to pull myself together.
 Sadly, even after that experience and about a month of an honest effort trying to care for myself once again, I stopped taking my insulin and continued on.

-To give those of you reading more of an insight and personal background, I see the complications and consequence of neglect in Type 1 and 2 diabetics first hand.
+To give those of you reading more of an insight and personal background, I see the complications and consequence of neglect in people with type 1 and 2 diabetes first hand.
 The path I have chosen in life is to help those in need ironically enough as I am currently a medical assistant and continuing my education.
 I have an everyday reminder from patients that come in and out of the doors of the clinic where I work.
-As a Type 1 diabetic, I know what I have to do in order to carry on in one piece.
+As a person with type 1 diabetes, I know what I have to do in order to carry on in one piece.
 As a nursing student, I understand what the lack of care towards this disease can do to a human being.
 I also am well aware that no one is invincible and anyone can be taken at the drop of a hat by this disease.

 Recently it dawned on me it was time to get help.
 For someone who is independent and hesitant about receiving help or assistance, this was a difficult step for me.
 I found a mental health counselor which allowed me to dump everything off of my shoulders.
 Although she was unfamiliar with my disease, this was still a step in the right direction.
 I then went to meet with a brand new endocrinologist and diabetes educator; they have helped me immensely, not only with the care for my disease but also by helping me pull myself together emotionally.
 I also contacted a Dexcom representative to apply for a continuous glucose monitor for the first time in a few years, and with-in a few weeks I was approved!
 After picking up this device, I had about two weeks before my first endocrinologist appointment, and I watched the first days’ trend graph as I did nothing differently (no long acting insulin, only covering when I hit 400 and eating poorly).
 I noticed how out of control my blood sugars were all in just 24 hours.